The Truth About Quickbooks Desktop Files – revised!

 Your QuickBooks users can help with file care every day.
 This means always closing all open windows before exiting the program entirely.
 Many users who access QuickBooks via Remote Desktop (formerly known as Terminal Services) only close the Remote Desktop window – and forget to exit out of QuickBooks.
 This can cause issues.

 Another cause of corrupted files is weak or faulty network connections – which can be caused by a loose or broken Ethernet cable or intermittent WiFi connections.
-These dodgy connections interrupt the process for saving transactions.
+These dodgy connections interrupt the process of saving transactions.

 You may have noticed that QuickBooks sends out frequent fixes and updates.
-With every release, there are changes under the hood.
+With every release, there are fixes and changes under the hood.
 When you do not establish a strict software update policy and process, QuickBooks allows users to continue using older releases.
 This, too, can cause problems.

 The Real Cost Of QuickBooks

-Selecting an accounting system to suit your operational needs–and your budget–is obviously critical.
+Selecting an accounting system to suit your operational needs – and your budget – is obviously critical.
 When you start out small, QuickBooks can usually handle the requirements.
 The problems start once significant growth begins – or when no one is tending to file care.

 It’s the choice between pay now – or pay A LOT later.
 In our view, if you opt to use QuickBooks, you’re choosing to pay later.
 What you’ll pay for is a new file creation or file reduction every few years, to the tune of $2,000 to $20,000, depending on how much historical data you truly need to keep in your production file.